*Warning - Contains spoilers for all episodes of Doctor Who season 14.*

 Given how little evidence we have to go on with Mrs Flood, there really is no limit to explaining her true nature.

-Clearly, Mrs. Flood is somehow aware of the imminent arrival of the god-like being Sutekh – but just how she knows this, and who she really is, remains to be seen…
+Clearly, Mrs. Flood was somehow aware of the imminent arrival of the god-like being Sutekh – but just how she knows this, and who she really is, remains to be seen.

-She could be something completely new and unpredictable, but rest assured we will keep our eyes peeled for every clue possible.
+Could Mrs Flood be a returning character, or is she something completely new and unpredictable?
+Rest assured we will keep our eyes peeled for every clue possible.

 Read more: